-Network established and operated by a telecommunications provider, for specific purpose of providing data transmission services for the public.
+Network established and operated by a third party telecommunications provider for specific purpose of providing data transmission services for the public.
 Data over public networks can be intercepted, modified, and/or diverted while in transit.
-Examples of public networks in scope of the PCI DSS include, but are not limited to, the Internet, wireless, and mobile technologies.
+Examples of public networks include, but are not limited to, the Internet, wireless, and mobile technologies.
+See also Private Network.

 Acronym for “PIN verification value.”
 Discretionary value encoded in magnetic stripe of payment card.